lorenzofratus/secure-network-rebrand/README.md

 -   `AppMenu.vue` is used to model landmarks which are embedded both in the header and in the footer of the page.
 Props:
     - **lightTheme:** boolean flag to determined whether or not using the light theme.
-    - **alignRight:** boolean flag to determined whether or align to right.
+    - **alignRight:** boolean flag to determined whether or not align to right.
-    - **showOnMobile:** boolean flag to determined whether or the element must be shown on mobile devices.
+    - **showOnMobile:** boolean flag to determined whether or not the element must be shown on mobile devices.
 -   `SocialMenu.vue` is used to model social logos which are embedded in the footer of the page.

 #### Sections